quaziyadgar/youtube-clone-server/README.md

-The **README.md** will document the backend’s purpose, setup, environment variables, scripts, and endpoints, making it easy to understand and maintain.
-It’s tailored to your MVC structure, GridFS video storage, and recent fixes (`createVideo`, `jwt-decode`, IP whitelisting).

 # YouTube Clone Backend

 This is the backend for a YouTube clone application, built with **Node.js**, **Express**, and **MongoDB Atlas**.
 It follows an MVC architecture, handling video uploads (using MongoDB GridFS for video file storage), user authentication, channel management, and video interactions (likes, comments, views).
 The backend provides APIs consumed by a React frontend.